python/cpython/Doc/library/unittest.rst

 .. cmdoption:: --debug

-   On test fail or error the test run terminates immediately with original exception - similar to normal script execution.
+   On test fail or error the test run terminates immediately with original exception, similar to normal script execution.
 Useful for seamless external post-mortem handling.
+Delayed teardowns are run automatically when the raised exception and traceback are recycled; or explicitely before when ``exception.pm_teardown()`` -- a method added to the exception -- is called.

 .. cmdoption:: --pdb